YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 BTFAIL, The database block table is corrupt; error type xxxx

 Run Time Error: This indicates that a database operation failed because the tables of recently used blocks are damaged.
-YottaDB/GT.M uses the block tables to control and optimize database traffic.
+YottaDB uses the block tables to control and optimize database traffic.

 Action: Report this database cache error to the group responsible for database integrity at your operation.